VMFA Child Protective Guidelines

 Supervising Students

-All students ages 3–12 who are enrolled in Early Childhood camps and Youth Classes are supervised at all times while participating in studio classes and guided gallery experiences.
+All students ages 3–12 who are enrolled in Early Childhood Camps and Youth Classes are supervised at all times while participating in studio classes and guided gallery experiences.
 This includes escorting students to the restrooms.

 Student Group Tours

 Groups of children, ages 2–17, which have preregistered for a gallery tour, should arrive with adults such as teachers, relatives, or youth group leaders.
-VMFA requires one adult chaperone per 10 students ages 5–17 and requires one adult chaperone per 5 students for early childhood students ages 2-5.
+VMFA requires one adult chaperone per 10 students ages 5–17 and requires one adult chaperone per 5 students for students ages 2-5.
 Students with disabilities often have a much higher ratio of adults to students.
-Leaders are informed of required pupil-teacher ratios, expected behavior, and rules at the time of booking and in their written tour confirmation letter sent out by either the Tour Services Office or the Early Childhood Education staff.
+Leaders are informed of required pupil-teacher ratios, expected behavior, and rules at the time of booking and in their written tour confirmation letter sent out by either the Tour Services Office or Early Childhood Education staff.

+All group leaders are asked to deliver a count of total students and chaperones to the volunteer or staff representative(s) at the Student Group Entrance upon arrival.
 All group leaders are encouraged to supply a name tag for each student less than 13 years of age.

 Intrusion